Total knee replacement

 Total knee replacement surgery (arthroplasty) – recovery time

 You will be walking with the help of a physiotherapist on the same day or following day after surgery.
 You will be in hospital for about 3 days, but you can go home earlier if you are safe to do so.
-The skin clips will be removed 14 days after surgery.
-Keep the dressing in place until then.
+The wound is closed with absorbable sutures.
+Keep the wound covered for 14 days, until it has fully healed.

 Daily exercises to bend and straighten the knee, including the use of a mini exercise bike is strongly recommended to help with rehabilitation and minimize stiffness (mini exercise bikes available for purchase at LMcG Orthopaedics consulting rooms).
 Regular painkillers will be needed for a few weeks after surgery.